Puneeth-Gaikwad-L/spotify-clone/README.md

 ## Usage

 Feel free to use and modify this project as needed.
 It serves as an excellent starting point for learning and experimenting with HTML and CSS for web development.

-## Contributing

-Contributions to this project are welcome!
-If you have any suggestions, bug fixes, or improvements to share, please open an issue or create a pull request on our [GitHub repository](https://github.com/yourusername/spotify-clone).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-*Note: Replace `yourusername` in the installation and contributing sections with your actual GitHub username if you plan to host this project on GitHub.*